Phases we go through to learn to draw or paint.

 “You learn the fundamentals so you can forget them”.
 If you do anything enough times it becomes ingrained in your right brain and you “just do it without thinking”.

 You have heard it many times and you may even have said it yourself, “I can’t draw a stick man.” to describe ones artistic abilities.
 Do you want to draw better?
 Do you want to paint better?
-What people often don’t realize is deciding you want to get better is the most important first step.
+What people often don’t realize is deciding they want to get better is the most important first step.
 People don’t know how to draw because they haven’t been taught to draw.
 If you compare your ability to draw with other creative and necessary endeavors, you will better understand what I’m saying.
 For example, did someone just hand you a crayon and say draw the alphabet, or hand you a sewing machine and tell you to make a dress, or give you a pan of drippings and tell you to make gravy?
 I feel what makes us better is learning the fundamental skills, then building on them over and over.
 To expand this further, a common saying is “practice makes perfect”.
 However, I like to refer to it as repetition makes perfect.
-By doing something over and over again you eventually do it without thinking about it; it has become ingrained and natural.
-You transition from the Left Brain thinking/concentrating on what your hand is doing to the Right Brain taking over and you “Do It” with out thinking .
+By doing something over and over again you eventually do it without thinking about it; it becomes ingrained and natural.
+You transition from the Left Brain thinking/concentrating on what your hand is doing to the Right Brain taking over and you just “Do It” with out thinking .
 Examples are transitioning from learning the formulas for drawing a face or figure, to drawing it gesturally or instinctively.
 Another example is telling telling the difference between sweated and sautéed onions; with watercolor painting it is knowing how wet the paper is.

 Four stages of competence.

-To better explain this I learned about the four stages of competence or learning* which can easily be applied to art.
+To better explain this, I learned about the four stages of competence or learning* which can easily be applied to art.
 The first stage is Unconscious Incompetence, in which someone doesn’t know and doesn’t care that a knowledge gap exists.
 In art, this is when a child creates something without caring what it looks like.
 The second stage is Conscious Incompetence, when you begin to realize there is a skill gap.
 With drawing, this is when you know what you drew is not quite right and want to make it better.
 It is in this stage that active learning begins.
 Stage three is Conscious Competence.
 At this stage, you know how to use your new knowledge and skills with increasingly positive results but you must concentrate deeply and repeat it often in order to hone the skills.
 With artwork, in stage three, you are at a point where you know what you are doing and how you are doing it.
 The fourth and final stage is Unconscious Competence, where you are on autopilot.
 You can perform the skill and apply the knowledge without having to consciously think about what you are doing, it has become second-nature to you.
 Using drawing as an example in this stage you are simply able to pick up a pencil and begin to sketch on paper what you see with proper proportion and perspective.
 Likewise using watercolors as an example you paint without paying the least bit of (conscious) attention to how much paint is on your brush or how wet the paper is.
 You are in the zone just like grandma making gravy, she can’t explain how she does it, she just does it!
 Some artists do not make the best art teachers because they are deep into stage four, Unconscious Competence.
 They have a hard time teaching new students how to do something because their skill and knowledge is so ingrained and natural that as teachers they have difficulty bringing themselves back to stage three, Conscious Competence, to help students learn fundamentals and nuances of drawing or painting.
 Artists in stage four typically are those teachers when asked a question about proportion, perspective, or blending colors the will say, “well it just happens” or “you just know”..
 I think this is a reason really good artists don’t teach because they don’t want to drag their minds back into consciousness.

 *to learn more about the Four Stages of Competence visit Wikipedia.org/wiki/Four_stages_of_competence